 1. Listen to your experts – Employees

 Your employees are the preliminary source of information when gathering customer satisfaction data.
-Employees deal with customers constantly and they know the ‘pain points’ of first-time customers and the Happiness Button of repeat customers.
+Employees deal with customers constantly and they know the ‘pain points’ of first-time customers and the ‘happiness button’ of repeat customers.
 Often employers ignore this valuable source of feedback due to which efforts to collate accurate customer feedback through other means turn out to be futile.
-Start the loop of customer satisfaction program with listening to employees on what customers really expect and use this insight to alter the way processes are executed.
+Start the loop of the customer satisfaction program by listening to employees on what customers really expect and use this insight to alter the way processes are executed.

-A business must keep its existing customers happy in order to thrive.
+A business must keep its existing customer happy in order to thrive.
 But we all know that customers are very busy and most of them hesitate to either fill lengthy feedback forms or partway with personal information.
 What do you do in that case?
 How would you know about your customers’ happiness unless they contact you themselves and share their concerns or complaints?
-Customer surveys are the best possible ways to gauge that crucial insight into customers’ behavior.
+Customer surveys are one of the best voice of customer methodologies to gauge that crucial insight into customers’ behaviour.